About The Spunky Coconut

 Before I had my last baby (Ginger) I didn’t eat beef for nearly a year.
 Then when I was about 4 months pregnant I drove by a field of angus, and I literally salivated at the sight of them.
 I went straight to the closest burger place (Larkburger, in Boulder, CO) that I knew was safe (since I have celiac disease) and proceeded to eat two burgers.
 I kept eating them as often as I needed.

-When I had baby #3 (Ginger) I had been aware of my celiac disease for many years.
+I had been aware of my celiac disease for many years before having Ginger.
 Unlike the pregnancies of my unhealthy early twenties, I got pregnant with Ginger instantly, and I gained half as much weight.
-I lost most of it soon after she was born.
+I lost most of the weight soon after she was born.

 I have always struggled to maintain my weight.
 As an adult I have been almost 100 pounds, and I have been over 200 pounds.
 It’s very frustrating.
 Nowadays I try to focus on being healthy instead of my weight.
 I no longer own a scale.
 Being healthy is the most important thing to me.
 I love walking.
 Walking is my Prozac.